Plural society: Consociational Democracy and the Segments of Plural Society

 The concept of a plural society is central to consociational theory.
 The utility of consociational democracy is premised on the existence of multiple communal segments with non-overlapping social cleavages, each led by segmental elites.
 Power-sharing between communities in a plural society is then predicted to benefit from consociational institutions, like segmental vetoes, proportional representation, segmental autonomy, and grand coalitions.

+Modern Developments and Post-Consociational Models

+While consociationalism focuses on managing deep-seated ethnic or religious divisions through elite cooperation, contemporary scholarship has introduced alternative models that aim for deeper integration and conflict transformation, rather than merely conflict management.
+These approaches often criticize consociationalism for institutionalizing and "freezing" existing communal cleavages.

+Integrationist and Centripetal Models

+These models propose institutional reforms designed to encourage political actors to appeal across ethnic or communal lines, thereby promoting cross-cutting cleavages and shared identity: